Bouni/max-cube-protocol/protocol.md

 - http://www.domoticaforum.eu/viewtopic.php?f=66&t=6654
 - https://github.com/bietiekay/hacs/tree/master/tools/MAXDebug
+- decompiling the Original MAX Software from eQ3/ELV

-But i have seen that some of the information that is provided there is not correct (at least for my cube which runs firmware verison 1.1.3)
-Thats the reason why i've started to describe the protocol here, so that everybody can contibute and profit.
+But i have seen that some of the information that is provided there is not correct (at least for my cube which runs firmware verison 1.1.3).
+For that reason i've started to describe the protocol here, so that everybody can contibute and profit.

+Feel free to send me pull request or open an issue to help me getting this right!

+All information in this file are valid (or at least work for me) with cube version 1.1.3.

 ## Finding a cube without knowing its IP address